Applying for Financial Aid/FAFSA

 What is the IRS Data Retrieval Tool?

-When you are online filling out your FAFSA, you can choose to use the IRS Data Retrieval Tool, which links directly to the IRS and transfers your required tax information into the FAFSA.
+When filling out the FAFSA online, you may be given the option to use the IRS Data Retrieval Tool, which links directly to the IRS and transfers your required tax information into the FAFSA.
 We encourage you to use this process for a few reasons:

 - You don’t have to look for and manually input the information from your tax return on the FAFSA.